Calaveras Big Trees State Park: History

-Early History
+Early history

 The giant sequoia was well known to Native American tribes living in its area.
 Native American names for the species include Wawona, toos-pung-ish and hea-mi-within, the latter two in the language of the Tule River Tribe.

-The first reference to the giant sequoias of Calaveras Big Trees by Europeans is in 1833, in the diary of the explorer J. K. Leonard; the reference does not mention any specific locality, but his route would have taken him through the Calaveras Grove.
+The first reference to the giant sequoias of Calaveras Big Trees by Europeans was in 1833, in the diary of the explorer J. K. Leonard; the reference does not mention any specific locality, but his route would have taken him through the Calaveras Grove.
 This discovery was not publicized.
 The next European to see the trees was John M. Wooster, who carved his initials in the bark of the 'Hercules' tree in the Calaveras Grove in 1850; again, this received no publicity.
-Much more publicity was given to the "discovery" by Augustus T. Dowd of the North Grove in 1852, and this is commonly cited as the discovery of both the grove and the species as a whole.
+Much more publicity was given to Augustus T. Dowd at the North Grove in 1852, commonly cited as the discoverer of both the grove and the species as a whole.

-The "Discovery Tree" was noted by Augustus T. Dowd in 1852 and felled in 1853, leaving a giant stump and a section of trunk showing the holes made by the augers used to fell it.
+The "Discovery Tree" was recorded by Dowd in 1852 and felled in 1853, leaving a giant stump and a section of trunk showing the holes made by the augers used to fell it.
 It measured 25 ft in diameter at its base and was determined by ring count to be 1,244 years old when felled.
 A section of the trunk was toured with little fanfare while the stump was later turned into a dance floor.
 John Muir wrote an essay titled "The Vandals Then Danced Upon the Stump!" to criticize the felling of the tree.

-In 1854, a second tree named the "Mother of the Forest" was skinned alive, of its bark in 1854, to be reassembled at exhibitions.
-This mortally wounded the tree, since outer layer of protective bark was taken away, tree lost its resistance to fire.
-If you look closely there are still horizontal saw marks in the wood to remove the bark.
+In 1854, a second tree named the "Mother of the Forest" was stripped of its bark in 1854, to be reassembled at exhibitions.
+This mortally wounded the tree, since outer layer of protective bark was removed.
 The tree didn't survive long after, having shed its entire canopy by 1861.
-In 1908, with the tree unprotected by its fire resistant bark, a fire swept through the area and burned away much of what was left of the tree.
-Today, only a fire-blackened snag remains of the Mother of the Forest.
+In 1908, with the tree unprotected by its fire resistant bark, a fire swept through the area and burned away much of what was left of the tree, leaving a fire-blackened snag.

+The forest is also home to what remains of the "Father of the Forest", an ancient and exceedingly enormous giant sequoia which fell centuries ago.
+Reportedly, the tree was 435 ft high with a 110 ft circumference- a "giant of giants".

 In early 1880s, a tunnel was cut through the compartments by a private land owner at the request of James Sperry, founder of the Murphys Hotel, so that tourists could pass through it.
 The tree was chosen in part because of the large forest fire scar.
 The Pioneer Cabin Tree, as it was soon called, emulated the tunnel carved into Yosemite's Wawona Tree, and was intended to compete with it for tourists.